Restarting clinical research at NUH

 As the number of COVID-19 cases continues to reduce, we are able to release some staff, resources and facilities back to the delivery of our planned programme of clinical research, whilst maintaining our COVID-19 research.
 This will enable us to increasingly restart trials and to develop new studies which meet the important health needs of our patients and communities.

 We are putting the safety of our patients and our staff as the number one priority in restarting our research.
+Information about Restarting Research for patients can be found on our Patient and Public Involvement pages.

 Restart process for researchers